keithwhor/NtSeq/README.md

-You can then calculate the probability of getting exactly *k* matches on any one alignment (say 15 of 20 for a length-20 query sequence) using the Probability Mass Function of a (Binomial Distribution)[http://en.wikipedia.org/wiki/Binomial_distribution].
+You can then calculate the probability of getting exactly *k* matches on any one alignment (say 15 of 20 for a length-20 query sequence) using the Probability Mass Function of a [Binomial Distribution](http://en.wikipedia.org/wiki/Binomial_distribution).

 I've written an approximation for calculating the binomial distribution probability mass function in JavaScript as follows: